TriDvaRas/Civilizator/README.md

 - **Q: Can I try using a bot without adding it to my server?**
     - A: Yes, you can try out bot in `#civilizator` channel of [bot's discord server](https://discord.gg/nFMFs2e)
 - **Q: Can I start multiple games at the same time?**
-    - A: No, bot was primarily made for small servers to just play some games with your friends, so I'm not planing the support of multiple games per server.
+    - A: No, bot was primarily made for small servers to just play some games with your friends, so I'm not planing the support of multiple simultaneous games per server.
 - **Q: How do I start a game?**
     - A: Just use `start` command
 - **Q: Why can't I use `start` command?**